annikarantala/annikarantala.github.io/cmdline_course.md

 ## Introduction

 This course on command-line tools covered various different topics and methods for using the command-line environment.
 On this page I will briefly describe and illustrate each week's topic, leading up to the final assignment of working with Jekyll and GitHub pages.

 ## Week 1

-The first week of the course served as the introduction to working with command-line environments, and the work included setting up a functional environment on my own device.
+The first week of the course served as the introduction to working with command-line environments, and the work included setting up a working command-line environment on my device.
+For me this meant installing Ubuntu on my Windows computer, and learning to use it.

+The commands I learned to use this week include things like the `cd` and `ls` commands for moving between directories and listing their contents, as well as `wget` for downloading things from the internet into my directory.
+These and other basic commands I learned during this week have been very useful in my work throughout the course, and over time I have managed to acquire a great `touch` for using them.
+(Pun intended).

 ## Week 2

+This week's content was centered around navigating a UNIX system and managing files and directories

 ## Week 3